Saeed-Abedini/medilab/README.md

 # medilab

-Medilab is a static landing page for medical services, developed using HTML, CSS, Bootstrap, and it is fully responsive.
+Medilab is a static landing page for medical services, developed using HTML, CSS, SCSS, Bootstrap, and it is fully responsive.

 ## [Live demo](https://medilab-site.netlify.app/)